xiaoxiae/Robotics-Simplified-Website/docs/motor-controllers/polynomial-function.md

         for i in range(1, len(self.coefficients)):
             value = x * value + self.coefficients[i]

-        # if the value is over 1, set it to be 1
+        # if the value is over 1, set it to 1
         if value > 1:
             value = 1